nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   ![UIAdd](./images/UiAddResult.png) <br><br>
 * `add q/Independence day of Singapore a/August 9th 1965 c/History p/Mid t/Singapore`

-### Editing a card: `edit`
+### Editing a flashcard: `edit`

-Edits an existing flashcard in the card list.
+Edits an existing flashcard in the flashcard list.

 Format: `edit INDEX [q/NEW QUESTION] [a/NEW ANSWER] [c/NEW CATEGORY] [p/NEW PRIORITY] [t/TAG]`

-* Edits the card at the specified `INDEX`.
+* Edits the flashcard at the specified `INDEX`.
-* The index refers to the index number shown in the displayed card list.
+* The index refers to the index number shown in the displayed flashcard list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* At least 1 updated card field must be provided for modification.
+* At least 1 updated flashcard field must be provided for modification.

 Examples: